Baddhizm/graphene-sqlalchemy-auto/README.md

 # Features

-- auto add `before` `after` `first` `last` to pagination
+- auto add queries (name example: `allNodeName`+`s`)
-- auto add `filter` filed based on `graphene-sqlalchemy-filter`, it also support nested filters
+- auto add `filter` (and pagination) fileds based on `graphene-sqlalchemy-filter`, it also support nested filters
-- you can add your own custom filters and custom nodes/schemas
+- you can add your own custom filters and custom nodes
 - auto add `dbId` for model's database id
 - mutation auto return ok for success,message for more information and output for model data